Best in the Wild

 Best on a Bike

-Ride or walk the Freshwater to Yarmouth cycle track along the old railway line is wooded for most of its length and squirrels can be seen in the trees.
-Similarly the Cowes-Newport cycle track following the old railway line is also a good place to spot them, but if you are on a bike please be aware that they may run across the pathway.
+Ride or walk the Freshwater to Yarmouth cycle track along the old railway line, which is wooded for most of its length and red squirrels can be seen in the trees.
+Similarly, the Cowes-Newport cycle track following the old railway line is also a good place to spot red squirrels on the Island, but if you are on a bike please be aware that they may run across the pathway.